*daily rates in Halifax Airport based on a 1 day rental (24hr period) and for guidance purposes only.

 There are 32 destinations that fly into Halifax Airport, plus many seasonal ones - these include the USA

-and the UK.
+.
 From Nova Scotia you can also use the Arcadian Lines bus service to get to Halifax.

 Can I get to the City Easily?